 The transitional provisions in chapter 11 of the NER245 provide that SP AusNet's proposed pricing methodology is to be assessed against the AER's agreed interim requirements, released 16 February 2007.
 Transmission determination processes for ElectraNet and VENCorp have permitted those TNSPs, by election, to submit a revised proposed pricing methodology under the final pricing guidelines published on 29 October 2007.
-However, the timing of the AER's final decision and transmission determination for SP AusNet is such that submission of a revised proposed methodology following the release of the final guidelines and public consultation on that methodology was not possible.
-SP AusNet's revised proposed pricing methodology and the AER's final decision have therefore been made in accordance with the agreed interim requirements.
+However, the timing of the AER's final decision and transmission determination for SP AusNet is such that submission of a revised proposed methodology following the release of the final guidelines and public consultation on that methodology and the AER's final decision have therefore been made in accordance with the agreed interim requirements.